tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 <p align="center"><img src="assets/distribution_plot_normal_weight_shade_middle.png" width="700" /></p>

 ### Discrete Distribution
+A discrete variable, as opposed to a continuous variable, can only take on a finite number of values.
+If a random variable is a discrete variable, its probability distribution is called a discrete probability distribution [1x].
-Likewise, to understand the discrete distribution, a discrete random variable requires definition.
-A discrete random variable is a random variable that has countable values, such as a list of non-negative integers.
+variable is a random variable that has countable values, such as a list of non-negative integers.
 A discrete distribution thus describes the probability of occurrence of each value of a discrete random variable [[11]].